fruit idioms featured image

 Example – The bitter fruits of his gambling were that he lost his house and car.

-48 – The green apple quickstep is slang for diarrhoea.
+48 – The green apple quickstep is slang for diarrhea.
 It is most commonly used to describe having this problem while traveling.

 Example – He ate some bad seafood on his holiday and got the green apple quickstep.